How to Use “We Shall Not Be Moved” In the Classroom

 Lift Every Voice for Black History Month curriculum resources.

-You will find Black History Month songs to sing, songs for listening, musician and song database that’s appropriate for kids, authentic research articles and information, and decor for your bulletin boards and classroom door.
+What a wealth of wonderful songs to sing for Black History Month!
+Not only will you find Black History Month songs to sing but songs for listening, a musician and song database with music that’s appropriate for kids, authentic research articles and information, and decor for your bulletin boards and classroom door.

 Continue reading “Black History Month Songs & Curriculum”